 Important: The old @modelcontextprotocol/server-github npm package is archived.
 Use this remote server instead.

-2. Brave Search MCP — Web Search That Actually Works
+2. Brave Search MCP — How Do You Get Real-Time Web Search in Claude Code?

 What it does: Real-time web search inside Claude Code.
 Find documentation, check Stack Overflow, look up current package versions.